mmilkova/human-values-classification/README_data.md

 - All user and post identifiers were stored in **hashed form**, without any direct links to user profiles.
 - Posts were collected together with publicly available user metadata (e.g., age, gender, region), which were used in aggregate analyses only.

-## Access to Full Text Data

-The full dataset of post texts is **not publicly available** due to ethical constraints.
-However, we are committed to supporting the research community.
-Academic researchers may request access for non-commercial use under a data usage agreement.

-To request access, please contact the corresponding author with:

-- Institutional affiliation;
-- Brief research purpose;
-- Agreement to non-redistribution.